backupbrain/Chapter06/README.md

 These are **complete downloadable code examples** from my book, _Bluetooth Low Energy with Android and Arduino_ (<url>).
 The book teaches how to make Bluetooth Low Energy devices talk using Arduino in Java and Android in C++.

 This chapter teaches:
-* Arduino: Handle connections and disconnections from a Central
+* Arduino: Create a GATT Profile - a Service and Characteristic configuration
-* Android: Connect and Disconnect to a Peripheral
+* Android: List the GATT Profile (Services and Characteristics) of a Peripheral

 The Book
 ------------